Breast Enlargement (Augmentation) Surgery & Price Guide

 There are two common breast implant shapes.
-Depending on the type of results you want from breast augmentation, your surgeon can use round or anatomical shaped breast implants.
+Depending on the type of results the patient wants from breast augmentation, the surgeon can use round or anatomical shaped breast implants.

 Round implants provide more overall volume to the breast and are a good option for patients who want more cleavage and volume in the upper part of the breast.

 Anatomical implants are also known as teardrop breast implants.
 Their shape mimics the shape of natural breasts.

 This breast implant shape is a good option for those who want a more natural-looking final result from breast augmentation.

 Types of incisions for breast enlargement surgery

 The surgeon will take great care when placing incisions during breast augmentation to make sure the final results are not distracted from by scarring.

 There are three possible types of breast enlargement incisions:

 - Periareolar around the bottom half of the nipple